yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##  n obs: 173
     ##  n variables: 1
     ##
-    ## ── Variable type:numeric ───────────────────────────────────────────────────────────────────────────────
+    ## ── Variable type:numeric ────────────────────────────────────────────────────────────────────────────────────────
     ##  variable missing complete   n   mean      sd  p0  p25  p50   p75    p100
     ##       GDP       0      173 173 729.71 2486.04 0.6 28.3 88.9 439.6 23159.1
     ##      hist
     ##  ▇▁▁▁▁▁▁▁

-The distribution of GDP shows significant right skew, which is reasonable as the world has countries such as the US and China with significantly greater GDP’s than the average country.
-Because of the extreme outliers in population, we will plot another graph of GDP without the outliers to better show the distribution of most other data points.
+The distribution of GDP shows significant right skew, which is reasonable and expected as the world has countries such as the US and China who, due to their population and industrial advantages, have significantly greater GDP’s than the average country.
+We will now show a graph of GDP with some of these influential points removed.

 ``` r
 economic_data_temp <- economic_data %>% select(GDP) %>% filter(GDP < 3000)